Aneesh Raman: CNN career

-Raman started his career as an award-winning CNN war correspondent, becoming the network's first correspondent based in the Middle East responsible for region-wide coverage.
-At the time of his departure from CNN, Raman was based in Egypt but was largely responsible for coverage out of Iran.
+Raman was CNN’s first correspondent based in the Middle East responsible for region-wide coverage.
+At the time of his departure, Raman was based in Egypt but was largely responsible for coverage out of Iran.
 Over the course of a dozen trips, Raman reported extensively on Iran's nuclear ambitions and the growing frustration of the people towards their government.

 From 2005 to 2006, Raman was CNN's Baghdad Correspondent, living in Iraq during an exceptionally volatile period in the Iraq War.
 In addition to embedding with US forces across the country, he provided some of the most comprehensive reporting on Iraq's National Assembly and the efforts to ratify a new constitution.
 Raman also provided in-depth coverage of the Saddam Hussein trial and was notably the first American television journalist to announce Saddam Hussein's execution.
 In 2014, Raman appeared on television a number of times to discuss the Islamic State of Iraq and the Levant's offensive in Iraq.

 Raman's initial international posting was in Bangkok, Thailand, where he was the first Western reporter to go live from Phuket, Thailand after the 2004 Indian Ocean earthquake.
 Raman spent weeks covering the aftermath of the resulting tsunami and was part of the CNN team that won a 2005 Alfred I. duPont–Columbia University Award.

 While at CNN, Raman reported from a number of countries including Iran, Iraq, Egypt, Lebanon, Syria, Saudi Arabia, Turkey, England, Spain, Nicaragua, India, Japan, Thailand, Cambodia, Singapore, Philippines and Indonesia.
 In July 2007, he gave a speech at the Clinton School of Public Service about his experiences as a foreign correspondent and the changes taking place in cable news.
 Raman first appeared on CNN in 2004, when he profiled the younger generation and their involvement in the American 2004 presidential election.
 In June 2008, Raman left CNN and later joined the U.S. presidential campaign of Democrat Barack Obama.

 He began his television career while in college, earning a local Emmy Award for anchoring Kids Talk Sports, a weekly sports talk show that aired on New England Cable News.